Mary Schmidt Campbell: Spelman College presidency (2015–2022)

+Schmidt Campbell retired from Spelman College on June 30, 2022.
+Her successor is American doctor Helene D. Gayle.

 Awards and honors

 Schmidt Campbell currently sits on the boards of the Alfred P. Sloan Foundation, the Doris Duke Charitable Foundation, the High Museum of Art, the J. Paul Getty Trust, and is on the Advisory Boards of the Bonner Foundation, and the Association of Governing Boards of Universities and Colleges.

 She was previously on the boards of the American Academy in Rome, the New York Shakespeare Festival, and the United Nations International School.

 Schmidt Campbell is a fellow of the New York Institute for the Humanities and the American Academy of Arts and Sciences.
 She received a Candace Award from the National Coalition of 100 Black Women in 1986.

-Schmidt Campbell holds several honorary degrees, including one from her alma mater, Swarthmore College in Pennsylvania as well as the College of New Rochelle, Colgate University, City University of New York, and Pace University.
+Schmidt Campbell holds several honorary degrees, including one from her alma mater, Swarthmore College in Pennsylvania, as well as the College of New Rochelle, Colgate University, City University of New York, and Pace University.

 At Syracuse, she has been honored with the Arents Pioneer Medal (1993), a Chancellor's Citation and the College of Arts and Sciences' Distinguished Alumni Award.
 She was also awarded an honorary degree (2021).

 Personal life

 Schmidt Campbell lives in Atlanta, Georgia.
-She and her husband, physicist George Campbell Jr., president emeritus of the Cooper Union, are the parents of three sons.
+She has been married since 1968 to physicist George Campbell Jr., who is president emeritus of the Cooper Union, and they are the parents of three sons.